databricks/terraform-provider-databricks/docs/resources/mount.md

 ---
 # databricks_mount Resource

-This resource will mount your cloud storage account on `dbfs:/mnt/yourname`.
+This resource will [mount your cloud storage](https://docs.databricks.com/data/databricks-file-system.html#mount-object-storage-to-dbfs) on `dbfs:/mnt/name`.
 Right now it supports mounting AWS S3, Azure (Blob Storage, ADLS Gen1 & Gen2), Google Cloud Storage.
 It is important to understand that this will start up the [cluster](cluster.md) if the cluster is terminated.
 The read and refresh terraform command will require a cluster and may take some time to validate the mount.
 If `cluster_id` is not specified, it will create the smallest possible cluster with name equal to or starting with `terraform-mount` for the shortest possible amount of time.

 This resource provides two ways of mounting a storage account:
 1. Use a storage-specific configuration block - this could be used for the most cases, as it will fill most of the necessary details.
 Currently we support following configuration blocks: